 W&S channels

 Channel / Mode / Method through which water/sewerage connection application is being registered by the citizen or information and response is shared by the ULBs.
+Fig 11.

 Fig. 11 Taxonomy of W&S Channels

 Digital

 Digital means an electronic way to collect, store, process and transmit data in the desired form.
 In the context of water/sewerage connection, this refers to processes and corresponding data used by the authority and the individual for water/sewerage connection which is requested or generated in digital form for the purpose of recording, allocation, assessment, follow up, and appeal.